 A plaque that is particularly close to my heart is to be found on the Hotel Minerva, which lies in the piazza of the same name.
 It pays tribute to the great French writer Marie-Henri Beyle (1783-1842), better known by his nom-de-plume Stendhal, who lived there from 1834 until 1836 when it was the Palazzo Conti.

 Stendhal is hailed as the author of Promenades Dans Rome (Walks in Rome), a guide that rendered him worthy of being called a Roman ('RENDONO DEGNO DEL NOME DI ROMANO').
-He had published the book in 1828 and it soon became the standard guide to the Eternal City for French visitors.
+He published the book in 1828 and it soon became the standard guide to the Eternal City for French visitors.

-The plaque also notes that whilst living in Palazzo Conti Stendhal embarked on the novel Lucien Leuwen and his autobiography Vie di Henri Brulard.
-Neither book, however, was completed.
+The plaque also notes that whilst living in Palazzo Conti Stendhal embarked on the novel Lucien Leuwen and his autobiography Vie de Henry Brulard.

-In addition to Stendhal, there are plaques in Rome to such writers as Henrik Ibsen, Hans Christian Anderson, James Joyce, Thomas Mann, Sir Walter Scott, John Keats, Percy Bysshe Shelley, and Robert Browning & Elizabeth Barrett Browning.
+In addition to Stendhal, there are plaques in Rome to such writers as Nikolai Gogol, Henrik Ibsen, Hans Christian Anderson, James Joyce, Thomas Mann, Sir Walter Scott, John Keats, Percy Bysshe Shelley, and Robert Browning & Elizabeth Barrett Browning.

 My name is David Lown and I am an art historian from Cambridge, England.
 Since 2001 I have lived in Italy, where I run private and